The Bankrate promise

 - Basic: The most inexpensive paint job involves as few coats as possible, using synthetic enamel paint.
 For the basic job, the painters are unlikely to paint areas that are not normally visible, such as the inside of the hood.
-Costs range from $300 to $900.
+Basic costs range from $300 to $1,000.

 - Standard: The cost of a standard paint job usually includes sanding the body and removing rust before painting to get an attractive finish.
-Costs range from $1,000 to $3,500.
+Standard costs range from $1,000 to $4,500.

-- Showroom quality: This process involves sanding the bodywork down to bare metal, removing all of the rust and dents, and then applying up to 24 coats of high quality paint.
-The project may take up to a month, and the costs may be as high as $20,000 in some cases.
+- Showroom quality: This process involves sanding the bodywork down to the bare metal, removing all the rust and dents and then applying up to 24 coats of high-quality paint.
+The project may take up to a month, and the showroom-quality costs can run anywhere from $5,000 to as high as $20,000 in some cases.

 DIY auto painting costs